 - be a permanent resident of New South Wales; and

-- be assessed as having identified disability according to the Department's established Disability Criteria (May 2003); and
+- be assessed as having identified disability according to the Department's established Disability Criteria (May 2003) (DOC 37KB); and

-- be enrolled in a government or registered non-government school in New South Wales at school entry level (Kindergarten or equivalent) as a minimum; or
+- be enrolled in a government or registered non-government school at school entry level (Kindergarten or equivalent) as a minimum; or

-be accessing a special education early intervention program specifically tailored to prepare students with disability for entry into formal education one year before formal school entry into a government or registered non-government school in New South Wales; and
+- be accessing a special education early intervention program specifically tailored to prepare students with disability for entry into formal education one year before formal school entry into a government or registered non-government school; and

 - be enrolled in a special school or support class specifically for students with disability; or